knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

-1.-We'll upgrade the mini router to 16MB with the chip "W25Q128".
+1.-We'll upgrade the mini router SPI eeprom capacity to 16MB with the chip "W25Q128".
 It can be found for a couple of bucks on aliexpress

 https://www.aliexpress.us/item/3256804269088009.html